Welcome to the Sacramental Preparation Program!

 “We recognize that the Sacraments have a visible and invisible reality, a reality open to all the human senses but grasped in its God-given depths with the eyes of faith.
 When parents hug their children, for example, the visible reality we see is the hug.
 The invisible reality the hug conveys is love.
 We cannot “see” the love the hug expresses, though sometimes we can see its nurturing effect in the child” (USCCB.org).

 Preparing to receive the sacraments is a unique and spiritually enriching time in a person’s life.
 Full of meaningful moments, the experience creates special opportunities for the entire family to affirm and celebrate their faith.
-The Most Precious Blood Formation Team has developed programs and uses resources to encourage and guide our young people on this faith journey.
+The Most Precious Blood Faith Formation Team has developed programs and uses resources to encourage and guide our parents as they prepare their children for the sacraments.
+We see ourselves as partners in the journey of faith!

 Children’s Sacramental Preparation